 Intended Outcome Review of Outcome All disadvantaged children make good progress from their starting points.
 The overall academic performance in reading, writing, and mathematics demonstrated that every student made a minimum of commendable progress based on their initial assessments.
 Pupils eligible for pupil premium, who were at risk of falling behind in their expected progress, were closely monitored through pupil progress meetings, consistent communication with the progress leader, and engagement with parents to pinpoint specific areas where they required support.
-Children develop more confidence in sharing their opinions, performing and contributing more to classroom discussions.
+Progress Overview for Pupils (from 2023-2024) in Years R-6 - 2023-2024 Autumn to 2023-2024 Summer Main Assessment e Pret Reading Pupil Pemium 4 pupils - Average: 0 100% Not Pupil Premium 67% 28% Writing Legend Below Expected Expected Progress (0) Above Expected III Insufficient Data Pupil Premium 4 pupis - Average 0 100% Not Pupil Premium 417 pupils - Average: +0.1 30% Maths Legend Below Expected Expected Progress (0) Above Expected III insufficient Data Pupil Premium 4 pupil - Average 0 75% 25% Not Pupil Premium 417 pupils Average: +0.1 94 67% 28% Children develop more confidence in sharing their opinions, performing and contributing more to classroom discussions.
 Economically disadvantaged students actively participated in school clubs, with two complimentary slots reserved for any child interested in after-school activities.
 Furthermore, external educational trips, encompassing workshops and residential visits, received additional financial support, ensuring inclusivity for all students.
 The school's collaboration with families of students eligible for pupil premium has markedly enhanced, with parents becoming more informed about their entitlements and seeking support as needed.
-This resulted in three out of six families receiving assistance to enable their children to engage in after-school clubs, where two students consistently participated in one activity during all three term Children learn to better understand themselves, their emotions and communicate this effectively to others Pupil and teacher voice conducted after 8 weeks of the programme shows increased confidence, emotional regulation and self discipline.
+This resulted in three out of six families receiving assistance to enable their children to engage in after-school clubs, where two students consistently participated in one activity during all three term

+Children learn to better understand themselves, their emotions and communicate this effectively to others Pupil and teacher voice conducted after 8 weeks of the programme shows increased confidence, emotional regulation and self discipline.
 Effective CPD, in particular developing one staff memeber to train in mental health and emotional difficulties, helped develop staff confidence and ability to support children with social and emotional barriers.
 Raise self-esteem of children who would otherwise be unable to attend enrichment activities.
 These children have the opportunity to develop new skills and pursue their talents Children who participated in counseling and NLP4 Kids sessions experienced a boost in their self-confidence, with three out of four of them taking on the role of pupil leaders and effectively supporting their peers.
 Additionally, two Year 6 students were appointed as whole school subject leaders, a significant achievement that greatly enhanced their self- esteem.
-Subsidising (up to £40 per child) uniform, trips and clubs for pupil premium children/ poverty proofing Three families utilized the uniform assistance provided while three children participated in residential trips.
+Subsidising (up to £50 per child) uniform, trips and clubs for pupil premium children/ poverty proofing Three families utilised the uniform assistance provided while three children participated in residential trips.
 The other three enjoyed local excursions to broaden their experiences.
 Additionally, half of the six children took part in after-school clubs, with some of these clubs being offered at a reduced cost.
 Parental Support Parental workshops and coffee mornings were organized to help parents become more familiar with the teaching strategies used in school.
 These initiatives played a crucial role in building a strong partnership between schools and parents, which significantly benefit students' education.
 The "Come Read with me" sessions, in particular, are a wonderful way to strengthen the parental bond with their children and support their learning.
 Understanding the strategies used in school for reading empowered parents to assist their children with their reading skills at home.